 to help you decide on the appropriate statistical test, however.

 some example questions:

 - You have placed ten egg masses, each

-representing a separate family, of treehoppers on rose bushes, ten egg masses on azalea bushes, and ten egg masses on hydrangea bushes.
+representing a separate family of several eggs, of treehoppers on rose bushes, ten egg masses on azalea bushes, and ten egg masses on hydrangea bushes.
 You want to know whether treehoppers grow to different sizes on the different host plants.
 One month after the eggs hatch, you measure the body length of each

 treehopper.
 Which test should you use?

 - You are interested in the effects of fertilizer on

 mitosis in onion root tips.
 In an onion root tip grown without fertilizer,

 you count 701 cells in interphase, 283 cells in prophase, 29 cells in

 metaphase, 56 cells in anaphase, and 100 cells in telophase.
 In an onion